sajibsrs/php-framework/README.md

 * Implementing *PSR* classes

 ### Notes
-* It's only for experiment purpose and intended for production use.
+* It's only for experiments and not intended for production use.